-5. If you feel disgusted of any acts that an interviewer do like sneezing or cough, be consistent that you don’t wrinkle up your face or raise your cheeks to show negativity.
+5. If you feel disgusted with any acts that an interviewer does like sneezing or cough, be consistent that you don’t wrinkle up your face or raise your cheeks to show negativity.

 The interviewer will always need a smart and intelligent communicator!
-So the goal is to make yourself calm, relaxed and well equipped.
-Smile often as it is a free therapy to you and your audiences.
-Be yourself and face them with grace and confident like this shall too pass!!
+So the goal is to make yourself calm, relaxed, and well equipped.
+Smile often as it is free therapy to you and your audiences.
+Be yourself and face them with grace and confidence like this shall too pass!!